JohannesValoy/Group1-project-network-2022/report/REPORT.md

 The encryption method we decided on was the use of TLS.
 This was with the anticipation of allowing for web browsers to take contact with the server by using the HTTP protocol.
 While the solution in Java was "tricky" to implement it (Java does not have a "easy" solution for this) was worth it in the end.
 We decided against letting the java client trust everything and instead add functionality to fetch different self-signed certificate from a folder.
 This allows us to take the full functionality of TLS to verify the source was trustworthy while also encrypting the content and ensuring it is not tampered with.

-THe only other subject we ended up implementing was IDATA2303, Data modeling and database application.
+The only other subject we ended up implementing was IDATA2303, Data modeling and database application.
 This was to store the sensors, rooms and the log data.
 We take in the use of the database by using "connectors" to read and write data on the database file whenever the server gets a request.

 ## Methodology